vincenzo-scotti/dldlm/experiments/README.md

 # Experiments

 This directory is used to host the output files, checkpoints and logs generated during the experiments (both training and evaluation).
+You can download a dump of the experiments directory at the following [link]().

 Pretraining experiments (all with LM objective):
 - [x] NLLt latent objective and LDA guidance (softening)